-Unlike many police trade shows, the Law Enforcement Tactical Response Show & Conference (TREXPO) gives officers an opportunity to go hands on with weapons at the range day and with defensive tactics in the seminar program.
+Unlike many police trade shows, the Law Enforcement Tactical Response Show & Conference (TREXPO) gives officers an opportunity to go hands on with weapons at the range event and with defensive tactics in the seminar program.

 TREXPO West 2003, held March 11-14 in Long Beach, Calif., featured a broad slate of classroom and hands-on seminars.
 Some of the most popular were the defensive tactics programs.
 On Tuesday, martial artists Hans Marrero and Louis Marquez taught police officers a variety of skills for disarming assailants, taking on larger opponents, and other close-quarter combat skills.
 Marrero is the chief instructor for Taser International and the former chief instructor for the Marine Corps' hand-to-hand combat programs.
 Marquez is a retired Austin (Texas) Police Department detective and SWAT officer.